Frequently asked questions

 My grama has a new hip and needs a walker, can she still come to a cuddle session?
 Absolutely!
 Accommodations are made for mobile limitations, but we would like to know before hand so we can make arrangements based on your need.
 Please email us (firstname.lastname@example.org) with your visit date and time and mobility need.
 We can also stack bales for those with new or sensitive backs, knees and hips.

 Do you do birthday parties?
-Kind of…we can host a group of 12 for $300 an hour, additional persons are $25 as we will need added staffing.
+Kind of...we can host a private group yoga of 12 for $400 an hour (plus WA State tax), additional persons are $35 (limit 16 persons).
 We do not allow for food or decorations.
 We have also hosted bachelorette parties, anniversaries and other private events.
 These events do need to be scheduled separately via email (email@example.com).

 Can you bring the animals to my house?
 Not at this time, we hope to offer petting zoos for parties and brush clearing in the future.
 We do not rent out our animals.